crunchy-devops/edb-assessment/README.md

 ## TODO:
 - Better image size for Django Polls image : see distroless solution
-- Define the good way to add generic ENTRYPOINT/CMD command on Django polls and jmeter
+- Define the good way to add generic ENTRYPOINT/CMD command on Django polls and jmeter (init-container or other)
 - More ansible scripts for setting up the environment on Docker and K8s from scratch
 - Add Skaffold developpment
 - More monitoring, add Django polls app in prometheus monitoring